ncborcherding/escape/README.md

 #### Any requests for new features or enhancements can also be submitted as [GitHub issues](https://github.com/ncborcherding/escape/issues).

 #### [Pull Requests](https://github.com/ncborcherding/escape/pulls) are welcome for bug fixes, new features, or enhancements.

+## Citation
+If using escape, please cite the [article](https://www.nature.com/articles/s42003-020-01625-6): Borcherding, N., Vishwakarma, A., Voigt, A.P. et al. Mapping the immune environment in clear cell renal carcinoma by single-cell genomics.
+Commun Biol 4, 122 (2021).